 Clean Water Act in Brief

-Clean water in the United States got a huge boost in 1972 when Congress enacted the Clean Water Act (CWA) and gave the newly formed Environmental Protection Agency responsibility for regulating U.S. water quality and pollution standards.
+Clean water in the United States got a huge boost in 1972 when Congress enacted the Clean Water Act (CWA) and gave the newly formed Environmental Protection Agency the responsibility for regulating U.S. water quality and pollution standards.

 The objective of the Clean Water Act is: